whitehatty/HackerRank/README.md

 # HackerRank
-Solutions to HackerRank Programming Challenges
+Solutions to HackerRank Programming Challenges using C++.
+Some code requires -std=c++11 to compile.